 PFRS 9 replaces the multiple classification and measurement models for financial assets in PAS 39, 'Financial Instruments: Recognition and Measurement' with a single model that has three classification categories: amortized cost, fair value through other comprehensive income (OCI), and fair value through profit or loss.
-Classification under PFRS 9 is driven by the entity's business model for managing and holding the financial assets and whether the contractual characteristics of the financial assets represent solely payments of principal and interest.
+Classification under PFRS 9 is driven by the entity's business model for managing and holding the financial assets and the contractual cash flow characteristics of the financial instruments held.
 Investments in equity instruments are required to be measured at fair value through profit or loss with the irrevocable option at inception to present changes in fair value in OCI.
 The classification and measurement of financial liabilities under PFRS 9 remains the same as in PAS 39 except where an entity has chosen to measure a financial liability at fair value through profit or loss.
-For such liabilities, changes in fair value arising from changes in the entity's own credit risk are presented separately in OCI.
+For such liabilities, changes in fair value arising from changes in the entity's own credit risk are excluded from recognition within income for the year.